“You can complain because roses have thorns, or you can rejoice because thorns have roses” –

 There are many different ways of expressing gratitude- whether through a simple thank you, a card, a favour in return.
 No matter how you express it, just by doing this and noticing the moments when you feel gratitude rewires your brain for the better.
 Using your gratitude muscle repeatedly, expressing and accepting gratitude from others can strengthen your relationships and contribute to your wellbeing.

-One of the most beautiful things about living a life filled with gratitude is having days when you realise that is would have been enough just to be alive.
+One of the most beautiful things about living a life filled with gratitude is having days when you realise that it is would enough just to be alive.
 On top of that, if we are able to live a good life, have a loving family, a body which is healthy, the gifts can keep adding up.

 The flow of gifts